nishalrai/nishalrai.github.io/_posts/2024-04-27-cplusplus-basic-for-maldev.md

 Since we are dealing with the Windows API, we need to use **Windows.h** as a header file which contains declarations for all of the functions in the Windows API.
 Also **iostream** is used for data input and output.
-Basic Syntax Skeleton for this blog
+Basic Syntax Format for this blog:
 ```c++
 #include<Windows.h> // Import Windows API Functions
 #include<iostream> // Input and Output